Let’s talk about sex — in space | DW | 22.09.2021

 For women, arousal in space is possible as well but getting wet feels physically different than on planet Earth.
 In zero gravity, liquids collect at their point of origin, meaning they form a blob at the spot where they are secreted, instead of flowing freely.

 So much for the biological basics.
 Now we are left with speculating about the act itself.
-One thing is certain: Sex in space is a far more exhausting endeavour than here on Earth.
+One thing is certain: Sex in space is a far more exhausting endeavor than here on Earth.

 In zero gravity, Newton's third law, which states that for every action there is an equal and opposite reaction, makes thrusting against each other a real challenge.